Table of Contents

 There are also many people who abuse the drug due to its recreational values.
 They do it mainly for relaxation and sedation.
 As a result, every year Fentanyl causes a lot of heartache for people.
 Because it’s an addictive drug, users may begin to waste away las other drug addicts do.

-Many users, however, suggest tapering down instead of going cold turkey.
+Many users, however, suggest going cold turkey instead of tapering down.
 Sometimes, it can cause relapse and even death.
 The length of the detox process is different for everyone.
 However, patients should not give up in their efforts.
 Again, note that a small change in the dose that they administer (especially if injecting Fentanyl) can be lethal.
-Therefore, always have a professional who’ll help you taper off.
+Therefore, always have a professional who’ll help to taper off.

 When it comes to recovery, there are different recovery phases.

 First of all, detox is the aim of the recovery process.
 Depending on the history of abuse and some individual differences, that might take up to several days.
 Usually, physical withdrawal symptoms start around 24 hours after the last dosage and wear off a week later.
 In severe cases, doctors may use substitute drugs to help the patients.
 Methadone, Suboxone, and Naltrexone are some of them.
 However, remember that curing a drug addiction with another addictive drug can be dangerous.

 There are inpatient and outpatient options.
 Staying in a rehabilitation facility/residential treatment center is safer than getting clean at home.
 This is because of the medical help available.
 Also, if Fentanyl comes with an addiction to another drug, one need to address it in a rehab setting.

 After the physical detox, one should also treat all the emotional and cognitive disturbances.
 Doctors also recommend behavioral therapy and individual sessions.
 In fact, all comorbidities must be treated.
 Often, doctors will prescribe benzos to help with insomnia and anxiety.